Shrinks99/recipes/content/mains/noodles-robinson.md

 13. Lower heat to 325°C and continue to bake until cooked through, edges may be bubbling slightly.

 ### Comments
 Makes 10 or 12 servings.

-Leftovers are delicious cold or reheated
+Leftovers are delicious cold or reheated.

 Freezes well.
 Defrost completely before baking.

 ### Historical Record